eads/luna-limon/README.md

 ## Triggering rebuilds from Airtable

 The `AirtableWebhookFn` lambda handles Airtable webhook events.
-Each POST request schedules a build and `sst deploy` to update the site.
-The delay before starting is controlled by the `WAIT_BEFORE_BUILD` environment variable (default `30000` milliseconds) and repeated builds are throttled via `BUILD_DEBOUNCE` (default `300000` milliseconds).
-The deployment stage comes from the `SST_STAGE` environment variable.
+Each POST request triggers an AWS CodeBuild project to rebuild and deploy the site.
+The lambda waits `WAIT_BEFORE_BUILD` milliseconds (default `30000`) before starting and throttles subsequent builds using `BUILD_DEBOUNCE` (default `300000`).
+The CodeBuild project name comes from the `CODEBUILD_PROJECT` environment variable and the deployment stage is passed via `SST_STAGE`.